emirkantul/paratica-task-1/README.md

 This is the part where things get tricky for me.
 First thing I thought was this part will be always working and checking signals non-stop but its not and it should check whenever a request came.
 But I tried something that after taking request a thread is created with checkRSI (check checkRSI.py) function and connecting to Binance's web-socket then retrieve live data for given parity_symbol.
 Normally another API should be used this purpose but since this is my first task I tried something different.
 I used threading to let main.py work and take care of requests while other thread check live data from Binance and looking for a situation that we can create a signal.
 Also last 14 (w_length) price data to populate closed_prices list so we can calculate RSI for last price data.
 After thread starts running if there is any creatable signal it hold on created_signals list (this list will be used on next endpoint).
 If another request came then we can return back our created signals if there is any.

 # 4- PUT /save_signal/<parity_symbol>
 Finally if we get this request.
 We first check created_signals and look if there is any signal created for given parity symbol.
 If not we send a error response saying there is no signals to save.
-If there is any we saved them to database using addToDb() and return success message
+If there is any we saved them to database using addToDb() and return success message.